attsdk/m2x-ios/README.md

 ##Installation

-Copy the content from the `lib` folder on your project.
+Copy the content from the `lib` folder to your project.

 Note: The `lib` folder contains the AFNetworking library to make the HTTP requests.

 ## Requirements and Dependencies

-The M2X iOS Client was developed in iOS SDK 7.0.
+The M2X iOS Client was developed in **iOS SDK 7.0**.

 The client has the following library dependency: